 First up, millions of people include trips to Iceland – Reykjavik in particular – on their bucket list.
 A lot of whom fail to realise this is also one of the best places in the world to gaze upon the majesty of the Northern Lights.
 Wherever you catch a glimpse of the Aurora for the first time, it will be a time and place you never forget.

 Dog sledding experiences are available across Canada, with some of the most enjoyable being found in and around Alberta.
 Popular destinations such as Banff, Lake Louise and Calgary come highly recommended, serving up some of the most spectacular scenery to fly by as you cruise the snow by way of pup-power.

 Iceland is famed worldwide for being home to some of the most glorious whale watching opportunities on earth.
 There are more than 20 different types of whales that can be viewed in the waters around Iceland – many of which stick around during the winter months.
 And again, the scenery alone during this time of year is no less than spellbinding.

 Speaking of which, experiencing the midnight sun for the first time can be an eerie, unforgettable and potentially life-changing experience.
-Organise yourself an Artisan Travel package to Norway, Iceland, Sweden, Finland, Alaska, Russia or Greenland at the right time of year and chances are you’ll never view the sunrise or sunset the same way again.
+Visit Norway, Iceland, Sweden, Finland, Alaska, Russia or Greenland at the right time of year and chances are you’ll never view the sunrise or sunset the same way again.